 If you’re not feeling up for taking on a huge adventure like Angel’s Landing, Observation Point, or The Narrows, the best easy hike in the park, Canyon Overlook Trail, can’t be missed.

-This entire hike is especially beautiful in the winter.
+Like I mentioned in my Best Hikes in Zion blog, this hike is especially beautiful in the winter.
 As you weave your way through the contours of Zion’s upper plateau, you’ll pass snowy fields with snow coated trees and cave-like rocks with icicles hanging off their edges.

 The journey is stunning and the end view is even better.
 The Canyon Overlook gives you a great vantage point to see the snow coated landscape of Zion Canyon below.